muntasirhsn/muntasirhsn.github.io/index.md

 ---

-### MLOps with AWS: Train and deploy models at scale
+### MLOps with AWS: Train and deploy ML models at scale
 Automate end-to-end machine learning (ML) workflow for all the steps including data extraction, data transformation, training, evaluation, data/model drift and deploying the model in production with Amazon sagemaker pipeline - a purpose-built CI/CD service.